5rahim/seanime/README.md

 - Offline mode with caching for metadata, images
 - Scan your local library in seconds, no renaming needed
 - Torrent search engine with support for Nyaa, Anime Tosho, SeaDex & extensions
-- Support for qBittorrent, Transmission, Torbox, Real-Debrid for downloading
+- Support for qBittorrent, Transmission, Torbox or Real-Debrid for downloading
 - Auto-downloading for new episodes with custom filters
 - MPV, VLC, MPC-HC, and mobile player app support for watching
 - Transcoding and direct play for streaming to any device web browser